 I like Music Gateway and felt like there was a gap in the market for this kind of platform for quite a while.
 Attitudes towards synchronisation really changed for writers and artists in the past ten or fifteen years and it’s seen as a much more feasible and attractive revenue stream now.
 For myself, my eyes were really opened some years back when I secured a sync deal for a Coca-Cola TV advert that aired in the US.
 This was via a publisher before Music Gateway existed but it made me realize that self-releasing artists, without international recognition per se, could still be of interest to music supervisors at all levels.

 Absolutely, there are so many more opportunities now to benefit creatives.
 If anything, the only issue is that sometimes there can be so much choice for composers/songwriters that it can be overwhelming to know who to work with.
 From my research, Music Gateway is one platform to definitely connect with.
 Other sites that can help in a songwriter’s journey are Media Match, who can help connect songwriters interested in collaborating amongst many things, and Sentric Music, which is an online publisher.
 A key factor for these sites is their communication; a strong suit of Music Gateway is that they constantly update their members with new briefs.
-And for those songwriters who are also artists and want to release their music, you have places like Tunecore that are so easy to use – and surprisingly inexpensive.
+And for those songwriters who are also artists and want to release their music, you have music distributors like Tunecore that are so easy to use – and surprisingly inexpensive.

 Interesting, I’m not the biggest believer in writing the formulaic three-minute pop track.
 Some people chase that and may, of course, be quite successful but that’s not what music or any art form is about for me.
 I would suggest songwriters improve their craft through